Leadership

 Anjelica S. Gallegos

-Co-Founder, Director
+Co-Founder, President, Director

 Anjelica S. Gallegos (Jicarilla Apache Nation | Pueblo of Santa Ana) pushes boundaries of design thought and practice in sensitive environments, including the Southwest, Arctic, and New England coast.
-Gallegos serves as an architectural designer in the Government Studio at Page Southerland Page.
+Gallegos serves as an architectural designer at Stantec.

 Anjelica is a co-founder and Director of the Indigenous Society of Architecture, Planning, and Design, with work featured in Architectural Digest, Metropolis Magazine, and more.
 She is a Fulcrum Fund recipient, the Regional Regranting Program of The Andy Warhol Foundation for the Visual Arts, and has presented her research at the Society of Architectural Historians International Conference.